Nicky Ryan

-Nicholas Dominick Ryan (born 14 July 1946) is an Irish music producer, recording engineer, and manager.
-He is best known as the longtime business and recording partner for the singer, songwriter and musician Enya alongside his wife, poet and lyricist Roma Ryan.
+Nicholas Dominick Ryan (14 July 1946 – 10 September 2025) was an Irish music producer, recording engineer and manager.
+He was best known as the longtime business and recording partner for the singer, songwriter and musician Enya alongside his wife, poet and lyricist Roma Ryan.
 Born and raised in Dublin, Ryan gained initial recognition in the 1970s and 1980s for his work with several artists including Gary Moore, Planxty, Christy Moore and Clannad.

-Early life
+Early life and career beginnings

+Ryan was born in Dublin, Ireland on 14 July 1946 to Monica "Mona" and Ned Ryan.
+He grew up on Caledon Road in the East Wall area of Dublin, and was the youngest of seven siblings: brother Michael, and sisters Gretta, Winifred "Winnie", Gertrude, Monica, and a sister named Eithne.
+Between helping his father out with delivering coal, Ryan enjoyed recording the singing of his sisters and family friends with a reel-to-reel tape recorder.

-Nicholas Dominick Ryan was born in 1946 in Dublin, Ireland.
-As a youngster, he won a song contest with a rendition of "In the Mood" by Glenn Miller for which the prize was to meet the Beatles, one of his favourite bands.
+In his teen years, Ryan won a music competition with a mouth music rendition of "In the Mood" by Glenn Miller.
+The prize was to meet and sit in on a studio session of the Beatles, one of his favourite bands.
 However, Ryan could not claim the prize as he could not afford the fare to England to see them.

-After finishing school, Ryan worked as a teacher at St. Mary's School for Deaf Girls in Dublin, where he experimented with sound engineering to create a way for the deaf children to "hear" music.
+After finishing school, Ryan worked as a teacher at St. Mary's School for Deaf Girls in Dublin, run by Dominican nuns, where he experimented with sound engineering to create a way for the deaf children to "hear" music.
 He designed a speaker system based on the lower end of a pipe organ that allowed for considerable bass to travel across a spring floor in the school's dance room and in their chests, so they can detect the rhythm.
-"It was an upright speaker consisting of a 14in square box, about six feet tall, and about six inches from the floor – with a 12in speaker facing upwards, and a three inch port below that.
-And it worked very well. ...
+"It was an upright speaker consisting of a 14in square box, about six feet tall, and about six inches from the floor – with a 12-inch speaker facing upwards, and a three inch port below that.
+And it worked very well. [...]
 The floor shook – and the kids danced away, as they were entitled to."